 Insider tip: Those in the market for a later dinner will be happy to know that the kitchen serves until 11 PM and the bar is open until 2 AM nightly.

 The bar at this second-floor Center City spot from the Oyster House is stocked with a lovely selection of spirits, beer and wine that lend themselves to the menu's Mexican flavors.

 Must-order: Fruity margaritas are the real deal, made with fresh juices from the kitchen’s cold press.

 Insider tip: Get your game on at the foosball table.

 1516 Sansom St.; 215-383-1200

 This warm New American bistro comes from the owners of Center City favorite, The Happy Rooster.
-That means they’ve given plenty of thought to cultivating a neighborhood bar crowd with a lineup smartly composed cocktails, a well-thought-out wine list and typically great Philly beer list.
+That means they’ve given plenty of thought to drawing a neighborhood bar crowd with a roster of smartly composed cocktails, a well-thought-out wine list and a typically great Philly beer list.

 Must-order: The Royal Americano is livened up with a splash of bubbly, adding sparkle to this bitter aperitivo.

-Insider tip: Ask for the full wine menu, where you'll find plenty of gems like a bottle of bright Sicilian Frappato for around $50.
+Insider tip: Ask for the full wine menu, where you'll find gems like a bottle of bright Sicilian Frappato for around $50.

 500 S. 20th St.; 267-804-7977